nilsxyz/autodance/README.md

 We are happy about every help we can get with this project and happily accept pull requests.

+### Installing
+Download a release from [here](https://github.com/nilsxyz/autodance/releases).
+Then put the jar into a 1.12.2 mods folder and install forge.
+Ingame you can use `P` to activate the mod (can be changed in the settings).

 ### Developer
 Main developers:
 - **@Janrupf**